dborg291/twitchBot/README.md

 # twitchBot

-**What is it:** This is a chat bot that works can connect to any Twitch channel's chat.
+**What is it:** This is a chat bot that can connect to any Twitch channel's chat.
 The bot is able to send various messages based on certain key messages being sent.

 **Main Features:**
 - Send messages based on the use of key messages